-Diabetes is more on the uncontrolled side (with sugar levels persistently on the higher side of the range) despite regular checks and dose monitoring of her medications.
+Diabetes is more on the uncontrolled side (with sugar levels persistently on the higher side of the range) despite regular checks and monitoring of her medications.

 No. It has a long list of reasons, including her dietary habits and lifestyle.
-But, worrying ad infinitum, not talking it out is the prime reason.
+But, worrying ad infinitum, not trying to take it easy is the prime reason.

 On the other hand is yours truly.
-I used to be a self-obsessed worrier (maybe I am quite a bit of it even today) who enjoyed the heartburn, panic and crazy palpitations worrying would give me.
+I used to be a self-obsessed worrier (maybe I am quite a bit of it even today) who enjoyed the heartburn, panic, anxiety and crazy palpitations worrying would give me.

 I can never focus on one thing & stay put at it (unless it has dire consequences).
 I will drift away to replaying incidents I have read about, switching on the flashback mode of my mind to recap the memories or at whim jump on my feet, head to the kitchen and try to re-invent a classic recipe and spend hours doing so.